The technology behind the Vampire Facial, a bloody beauty treatment favoured by celebrities like Kim Kardashian

 Whilst more tests are needed, Platelet Rich Plasma Therapy could be a welcome addition to existing hair loss treatments

 However, PRP is not a replacement for surgical hair restoration

 procedures as transplants are generally considered when the hair follicles no longer respond well to treatment (anyone considering a hair transplant

 is advised to complete a three month course of pharmaceutical hair loss treatment before surgery).

 Speaking about PRP, American and British board certified plastic surgeon specialising in cosmetic surgery, Dr Yannis Alexandrides, MD told the Daily Mail:

 'PRP to treat hair loss has been championed by many surgeons quietly for the past few years, and studies underway are showing promising results that the procedure does stimulate the growth of new hair follicles.'

 'Patients should keep in mind that PRP is not considered an alternative to a hair transplant, in fact the two procedures combined provide optimum results for thinning hair.'

-Funmi Lampejo, pharmacy manager at The Belgravia Centre, adds: ‘There is no established clinical evidence as to whether PRP would be effective or not just yet.
-However, if the treatment can really re-activate dormant hair follicles, then I can see an application for some types of hair loss, such as Alopecia Areata and Telogen Effluvium.’
+, pharmacy manager at The Belgravia Centre, adds: 'There is no established clinical evidence as to whether PRP would be effective or not just yet.
+However, if the treatment can really re-activate dormant hair follicles, then I can see an application for some types of hair loss, such as Alopecia Areata and Telogen Effluvium

-‘With regards to androgenetic alopecia, PRP may not be as useful in treating female and male pattern hair loss as any re-activated follicles would still be subject to the action of DHT, leading to hair loss.
-The patient would still have to use Minoxidil and/or Finasteride, to sustain hair growth and to inhibit DHT which causes this type of shedding.’
+'With regards to androgenetic alopecia, PRP may not be as useful in treating female and male pattern hair loss as any re-activated follicles would still be subject to the action of DHT, leading to hair loss.
+The patient would still need to use either or both of the MHRA licensed and FDA approved treatments, where appropriate, to sustain hair growth and to inhibit DHT which causes this type of shedding